The Story of Pastors, Priests & Guides…

 While discussing their shared burden for the many exhausted and disillusioned Christian leaders, General Seminary’s Dean Rev Michael DeLashmutt invited Aaron to bring Pastors, Priests & Guides to NYC.

 On May 23-25th, 2022, seventy-five clergy from around the country (and the world) came to NYC for our most ecumenical and diverse gathering yet.
 It was a truly graced retreat, thanks be to God.
-In 2023, we gathered in Houston, NYC, and Chicago for similarly meaningful retreats.
+In 2023, we gathered in Houston, NYC, and Chicago, and in Chicago, Philly, and Malibu in 2024 for similarly meaningful retreats.

 Much has changed in the last few years, but the core passion of this retreat remains the same: First, to offer a safe space for leaders to slow down and learn concrete practices that dip them back into God’s healing river.
 Second, to meet and encourage others on a similar journey.
 Third, to explore and dream about the tools we need to help our communities swim in these deep streams.
 Rest for the soul, solidarity, and fuel for the holy imagination.